Dave-team/Knowledge-base/Productivity.md

 - Never leave an email unread for more than a week.
 It should be in a different folder if so
 - Go through pending and review at least once a week and either archieve or action the items

+### Other
+- Make the bed each morning to set a good start of the day
+- Projects to work on that take time (i.e. not checklist to dos) go into a Notes txt file seperated by To do - Today and To do - This week.
+- To do this month and to do this year (i.e. bucket list not sure yet)
+- I like keeping work and private separate so I wouldn't want to combine these To - Dos in Evernote
+- Quick notes, reminders, books to download and checklist to-dos and grocery lists go into a simple To Do app that is seamless between Mac and iOs
+- Articles to read are saved in Chrome bookmarks that sync between work and private
+- Twitter / Reddit to read are currently screenshots.
+See if there is a better solution here.
+- Long form notes go into a Google Doc to be reconciled later.
+This is also where I copy snippets from articles / books I read
+- Cleaned up notes are version controlled in the knowledge base
+- Reminders and events go into Google Calendar
+- Long term notes that are not knowledge base but that need to be readily accessed go into Evernote
+    - Recipes
+    - Packing list
+- Back-up system:
+    - Important docs: local machine, Github, markdown stored in Drive, backup on harddrive
+    - Photos: top photos stored in local machine, Google Drive, backup on hard drive